Travel, Travel Hacks

 2. Choose a good bed

 And yes by “bed” I mean bench.
-Unfortunately they were not all created equally and some made better temporary beds than others.
+Don’t get your hopes up for a rough comfy double bed plopped in the middle of departures!
+Unfortunately the benches were not all created equally and some made better temporary beds than others.
 Approximately 50% of them had unmovable armrests between each seat, meaning it would be almost impossible to stretch out.
-So unless you like sleeping sitting up, make sure you choose one of the benches that only has one or two armrests.
+So unless you like sleeping sitting up, make sure you choose one of the best option benches that only has one or two armrests.
 This means you will have two-three seats length to stretch out.
 Easy if you’re short like me!

 3. Don’t forget headphones